Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 - Full title is 'the Xenharmonically Provident Musical Virtuosity Which Rests in the Glory of Our Creative Vecistani Nation, ŞOXI ÇÜMÖĞİQƏL'.

-- All Ş.Ç. pieces are licenced under CC-BY-SA for use both inside and outside of Vecistan.
+- All Şöxı pieces are licenced under CC-BY-SA for use both inside and outside of Vecistan.

 - Try to release every production onto SoundCloud within 11 days after first TV broadcast.